German output rises moderately as industry recovers

 Exceptionally harsh winter weather prevented Germany's industrial sector from rebounding strongly this quarter, economists said.
 Production in the construction sector dropped 2.7 percent, according to Monday's data.

-"The harsh winter weather has not only affected the construction sector but the entire industry," ING analyst Carsten Brzeski said.
-"Interestingly, the German economy has been hit much harder by the winter weather than the rest of the euro zone.
+"The harsh winter weather has not only affected the construction sector but the entire industry," said ING analyst Carsten Brzeski said.
+"Interestingly, the German economy has been hit much harder from the winter weather than the rest of the euro zone.
 Some might consider this a meteorological-inflicted rebalancing."

 Brzeski said this explained the divergence this year between weak economic data and optimistic sentiment surveys.
 Recent polls have shown consumer morale holding steady going into April, and investor sentiment edging up.